 Designers celebrate it as an ideal gemstone for jewelry because of its royal color, variety of sizes and shapes, affordability, and wide tonal range, from pale lavender to dark purple.
 While deep purple is most valuable, lighter colored amethyst stones are more affordable.

 This gem complements both warm and cool colors so it looks right set in both yellow and white metals and complements almost every color in your wardrobe.

 Make sure you wear your amethyst jewelry this month!
 If you don't have any amethyst jewelry, check out the American Gem Society on where to purchase this beautiful gemstone.

 Curious to see how much it could cost you per year to insure your amethyst jewelry?
 It's less than you think.
-Click the button below to get a quote in under a minute.
+Click the button below to get a quote in 30 seconds.
 No personal information required.